 For Visiting Korea or Living in Korea

-One of the ways rotten Korean taxis drivers pick their victims is to sense weakness.
-If the customer sounds like they are unsure of where they’re going, that’s like blood in the water to a hungry shark.
-One of the easiest and simplest ways to prevent yourself from being another Korean taxi cab rip off victim is to fake confidence.
+One of the ways some Korean taxis drivers pick their victims is to sense weakness.
+If the customer sounds like they are unsure of where they’re going, they’ll use this to their advantage.
+One of the easiest ways to prevent yourself from being another Korean taxi cab rip off victim is to fake confidence.
 Get into the cab and confidently tell the cabbie “Go to Myeongdong.”
 Don’t just say it, order the cabbie.
-It’ll make you look like the BMOC (big man on campus).
 In addition to being confident, having some decent Korean pronunciation helps tremendously with ensuring a fair taxi cab ride in Korea (read stories of what better Korean pronunciation can do for foreigners).
 Even if you’re in the cab with a bunch of friends chatting away in English, Spanish, or Swahili, being confident from the very first moment you step in will give that Korean taxi driver second thoughts on ripping you off.

 Language tip: ‘명동’ 가 주세요 (“myeongdong” ga juseyo) – Please go to “Myeongdong.”